A Slime-Fighter’s Plan: How to Stop Garden Slugs

 - Lay a trap.
 Slugs congregate under boards and other places where the soil stays damp.
 Place a board in your garden at night, lift it up, and look beneath it in the morning, and you’ll find many mollusks you can scrape into a bucket.

 - Bait them.
 When your garden is overrun by slugs, you need a solution that’s effective and at work all the time.
-Dr. T’S Nature Products® Slug & Snail Killer contains sodium ferric EDTA bait, a unique substance that interferes with mollusks’ digestive process and makes them stop eating immediately.
-In just a few days, they’re dead.
+Safer® Brand Slug & Snail Killer contains sodium ferric EDTA as its active ingredient which triggers the dehydration process, then eliminating the mollusks.
 Best of all, it can be used in edible gardens up to the day of harvest.

 More Help to Stop Garden Slugs